leedium/occ-react-component/README.md

 ## Configuration
 Add all [OCC](https://docs.oracle.com/en/cloud/saas/commerce-cloud/index.html "Oracle Commer Cloud Portal") [require.js](https://requirejs.org/) dependencies required for your app in `externalDependencies.js`
 These will be shimed and made available at runtime to your application.
 Also update the react version.
-This should be directly in line with the [occ-react-global](https://github.com/leedium/occ-react-global "occ-react-global") version
+This should be directly in line with the [occ-shared-resource-bundle](https://github.com/leedium/occ-shared-resource-bundle "occ-shared-resource-bundle") version

 #### app/js/index.jsx
 Main [OCC](https://docs.oracle.com/en/cloud/saas/commerce-cloud/index.html "Oracle Commer Cloud Portal") widget entry file.
 This is the react equivalent to the main OCC widget file